Lights in Darkness

 ---

+The sun had set.
 It was night two of Hanukkah and they would light three candles.
-Somehow the conversation always worked three ways.
+The conversation always worked three ways.
 It was raining outside.
 She would keep the window closed when she lit the candles so they wouldn't blow out.
-Ester reminded herself, “There is a difference between watching and knowing when a light goes out.”
+“There is a difference between watching and knowing when a light goes out,” Ester reminded herself.

-Yuli barked at a car engine that revved in the street and Ester realized that the sun had set.
-Compared to lighting the gas stove, Lila awkwardly struck the match and angled the flame until the tiny white wick caught.
-Ester remembered Ori standing on a stepstool and having to light multiple matches until the wick finally caught.
-He would become startled by the sudden heat and draw back.
+Yuli barked at a car engine revving in the street.
+Lila awkwardly struck the match and angled the flame until the tiny white wick caught.
+Ester remembered Ori standing on a stepstool.
+He tried multiple times with multiple matches until the wick finally caught.
+He was startled by the sudden heat and drew back.
 A long time ago, she sighed, in a galaxy far, far away.

 Ester stared at the three flames lilting.
 Each needed to burn for at least a half an hour, but they never died out at the same moment.
 Someone always went first.
-Maybe Ori would celebrate with his grandmother.
+An ocean away, maybe Ori would celebrate with his grandmother.
 When Ori was a child, if he found a broken candle in the box, he would always try to place it in the Menorah anyway, hoping it would seal back together.
-Usually when he turned his back to select a donut, she switched them.
-The fact he still loved sweets made her hopeful somehow.
+She switched them when he turned away to choose a donut.
+He still loved sweets.
+Did he still believe in miracles when he wasn't looking?

-The clock ticked; the blue wax dripped.
-Ester heard nothing but her own breathing, alone.
+The clock ticked.
+Blue wax dripped.
+Ester heard only her own breathing, alone.
 Ester closed her eyes and the dreidel spun on the table, nun.
 You get nothing.

 The dreidel spun again, shin.
 Put one in.